 Frankfurt’s city centre was famous for its timber-framed buildings before WW2, where Europe’s largest timber-framed old town was Frankfurt.
 Unfortunately, most of Frankfurt’s buildings were destroyed in WW2, but many of the old buildings were rebuilt to their former glory.
 One notable building is the Opera House.
 Römer in the city is also worth checking out which has some timber-framed buildings reminiscent of the old buildings of the city centre.

 One of my first stops in Frankfurt was a breakfast stop!
 The restaurant ALEX in the Skyline Plaza is worth a visit.
-They have a wonderful breakfast buffet with great meats, breads, eggs and cheeses served with a glass of orange juice.
+They have a wonderful breakfast buffet with great meats, bread, eggs and cheeses served with a glass of orange juice.
 Their coffees are also noteworthy.

-St Bartholomew Cathedral is a Roman Catholic church worth a visit in the city center, being the largest religious building in the city.
+St Bartholomew Cathedral is a Roman Catholic church worth a visit in the city centre, being the largest religious building in the city.
 The church’s excavations show that it has existed since the 7th century.
 It is currently the 3rd building on the site serving as the church.
 Historically the church has experienced great damages.
 In 1867 it was destroyed by fire and rebuilt.
 In the 2nd World War, the area surrounding the church – the old town of Frankfurt – suffered 6 bombardments and the church suffered severe damage and the interior was burnt beyond repair.
 After the war, in the 1950’s it was rebuilt and now reaches an impressive 95 meters.